Suomi.fi e-Authorizations Mandate service provided by officials

 Do the following

 Application for the registration of a mandate or deleting a mandate

 - Go to Authorisation with an application web page.

-2. If necessary, find out how to apply, meaning what information and documents your will need to submit an application and how you can submit or deliver the application for processing.
+- Find out the instruction for your application, meaning what information and documents your will need to submit an application and how you can submit or deliver the application for processing.